jzerbe/jzerbe.github.com/_posts/2015-10-04-my-software-infrastructure-story.md

 > on-demand access to a shared pool of configurable computing resources.

 Like colocation, I can choose the region where my services are running.
 Like VPSs, I can template the complete installation process to make it fast to add more resources in a repeatable fashion.
+Unlike previous iterations, I have one account that I can use to access any number of resources right NOW.

 My databases professor, who gave me my first W-2 job out of college at his startup, spins a yarn something like this:

 1. Amazon grows like gangbusters
 2. Amazon needs more capacity to handle more customer requests (and support software - fraud, line of business)
 3. Amazon has excess capacity that they realize they can recoup costs on